 • Use an Acco fastener folder or 3-ring binder, not more than 1" wide.
-Acco Record Book Covers may be purchased from the 4-H Mall or Leslie Carman 4-H Supply.
+Acco Record Book Covers may be purchased from Shop 4-H.

 Other:

 - Do not exceed the page limits for each section. - Do not use plastic page covers or laminate any pages.